4 Key Considerations in Asset Protection

 Asset protection does not matter until it does, and then it is too late.
 So, the considerations mentioned here are not things to be put off.

-As we are building assets and wealth as a wage earner, contractor, investor, or business owner, each of these “buckets” needs protection, and they also usually need to be separated from each other.
+As we are building assets as a wage earner, contractor, investor, or business owner, each of these “buckets” needs protection, and they also usually need to be separated from each other.
 Failing to properly structure our various buckets of assets can cause us to lose our protections, especially with the government.
 Let us now discuss the various considerations for our buckets of assets.

 Trusts—Most commonly, trusts are the accepted vehicle for protecting personal assets and facilitating the transfer to your intended heirs.
 When well put together, trusts allow for tax planning benefits, but also create a pre-arranged guidance and control over where assets go in the event of a major life transaction, such as a marriage, divorce, or death.
 Trusts can be of a general nature, encompassing all personal assets, or they can be specific as in the case of a Real Estate Trust.
 Since the beneficiaries are already clearly designated, trusts can prevent a lot of issues among designated heirs.